 Inman has been heavily involved in community and charitable activities, particularly in the Atlanta area.
 He serves on the board of directors of First Tee Atlanta, and he founded the Larry Nelson-Joe Inman Foundation to support youth golf initiatives.

 As a collegian, Inman was a three-time All-American at Wake Forest, earning first-team honors in 1969 following second-team accolades in 1968 and honorable mention recognition in 1967.
 Playing on powerhouse teams under legendary coach Jesse Haddock, Inman helped the Demon Deacons to three straight Atlantic Coast Conference titles and top-three NCAA finishes in 1968 and 1969.
 His college teammates included future PGA Tour standouts Lanny Wadkins and Leonard Thompson.

 He graduated from Wake Forest in 1970 with a bachelor's degree in history and turned pro in 1972.

-Inman, 64 and his wife, Nancy, reside in Marietta, Ga., and have three children: Craig, Sally and Kate.
-His younger brother, John Inman, is a two-time winner on the PGA Tour and former head coach of North Carolina.
+Inman, 69, and his wife, Nancy, reside in Marietta, Ga., and have three children: Craig, Sally and Kate.
+His younger brother, John Inman, is a two-time winner on the PGA Tour, current member of the Champions Tour and former head coach at North Carolina.